sbrahmasamudra/cye/README.md

 # [DRAFT] Llama 7B Model Fine-Tuning with Hugging Face on Foundry Cloud Platform

 This project demonstrates how to fine-tune the Llama 7B model using Hugging Face’s `transformers` library.
-The code loads a simple dataset, tokenizes it, and trains the model using the `Trainer` API with mixed precision and gradient accumulation for efficient training.
+The code loads a simple dataset, tokenizes it, and trains the model using the `SFTTrainer` with mixed precision and gradient accumulation for efficient training.

 ## Table of Contents
 - [Overview](#overview)